Online gender-based violence: Forms

-Online gender-based violence can include unwanted sexual remarks, non-consensual posting of sexual media, threats, doxing, cyberstalking and harassment, and gender-based discriminatory memes and posts among other things.
+Online gender-based violence can include unwanted sexual remarks, non-consensual circulation or distribution of sexually explicit media or content, threats, doxing, cyberstalking and harassment, online gendered disinformation, deepfakes, and gender-based discriminatory memes and posts among other things.
 Online gender-based violence derives from gender-based violence but it is perpetuated through electronic means.
-The vulnerable groups include the asexual, bisexual, gay, intersex, trans, intersex, queer, and lesbian.

 Online gender-based violence may occur through various ways.
-These include impersonation, hacking, spamming, tracking and surveillance, malicious sharing of intimate messages and photos.Since the introduction of the internet, the presence of online gender-based violence has grown exponentially.
-While online gender-based violence can target anyone, it disproportionately targets those who identify as female.
-This violence and targeted harassment comes in many forms.
+These include impersonation, hacking, spamming, tracking and surveillance, malicious sharing of intimate messages and photos.
+Since the introduction of the internet, the presence of online gender-based violence has grown exponentially.
 One common space where online gender-based violence occurs is in the blogosphere.
 This is a male-dominated space where female bloggers are criticized at a higher rate than male bloggers.
-There are frequently comments under female-written blogs which are sexually violent in nature.
-Another common place where online gender-based violence takes place is in the form of trolling.
+There are frequently comments under female-written blogs which are sexually violent in nature or disrespectful.

+A common place where online gender-based violence takes place is in the form of trolling.
 This includes derogatory comments and sexist, inflammatory comments.
 This is online gender-based violence masked as a harmless, aimless activity.
 It also includes cyber-sexism played off as humorous and harmless when in reality it reinforces harmful stereotypes, violence, and gender-based power structures that dominant both the offline and online world.
 Memes are another form through which online gender-based violence is spread.
-These are images created to present sexist jokes, sexual violence, and gender stereotypes while playing it off as simply something humorous.
-Hashtags are used in order to make sexist commentary and topics go viral, which then inserts sexist ideology into the mainstream social media.
+These are images created to present sexist and transphobic jokes, sexual violence, and gender stereotypes while playing it off as simply something humorous.
+Examples of these can be harmful online terms or derogatory memes like stereotyping wojaks and comic art.